Finding contracts in the wild: a good start for managing ESG and other third-party risks

 The bank’s contract management team knew it couldn’t just run a search for “contract” across all employees’ emails, file shares, and other data repositories.
 Instead, it used the Nuix Data Finder plugin to run a series of detailed search queries relating to common contract terms across each business unit’s systems.

 Nuix Data Finder rapidly trawled the bank’s systems – running optical character recognition to capture scanned documents – and extracted text and metadata from items across the network.
 This allowed the contract management team to analyze responsive items in real-time and flag any real contracts for further analysis.

 Real-time search results helped them fine-tune their search queries to improve the accuracy of detection for each system they analyzed.
 The bank then extracted the most recent versions of each confirmed contract and migrated it into the management system for ongoing administration.
 In doing so, Nuix helped the bank rapidly take steps to start dealing with its operational and strategic third-party risk exposure.

 Managing third-party risks is a growing concern.
 Over half of Deloitte’s survey respondents agreed that because of recent and ongoing global events, they need to increase their focus on third parties and make at least some major investments to re-energize their third-party risk management programs.
 In similar findings from a recent global study by KPMG, 77% of the 1263 risk professionals surveyed believed overhauling their third-party risk management model was overdue.

-Re-energizing third party risk management can take many forms.
-There is, for example, an increasing appetite among business to have much more real-time data on the performance of their third-party vendors.
-These are longer term goals for businesses and the technology to deliver these outcomes is still at an early stage.
+Re-energizing third-party risk management can take many forms.
+There is, for example, an increasing appetite among businesses to have much more real-time data on the performance of their third-party vendors.
+These are longer-term goals for businesses and the technology to deliver these outcomes is still at an early stage.
 A key stage along this journey is for all businesses to have a complete understanding of the current arrangements they have with their third parties and there’s a readily available technology to help handle that key foundational step.